Hexafluoroarsenate: Conjugate acid and other salts

+Hexafluoroarsenic acid is an extremely strong acid.
+The anhydrous compound has been analyzed by X-ray crystallography, which reveals hexafluoroarsenate with a proton attached to one fluoride.
+The more commonly encountered hydrate is isostructural with the hydrates of hexafluorophosphoric acid and hexafluoroantimonic acid.
+These salts contain MF6− (M = P, As, Sb), HF, and water.

 Applications

 Intercalation compounds of graphite and hexafluoroarsenic acid exhibit unusually high conductivity, leading to early proposals that the acid might serve as an electrode or electrolyte in high-energy batteries.
 Subsequent investigation revealed that the high conductivity occurs because both electron holes in the graphite and the hexafluoroarsenate ions themselves serve as charge carriers.